nodejs/node/deps/corepack/README.md

 # <img src="./icon.svg" height="25" /> corepack

-Corepack is a zero-runtime-dependency Node script that acts as a bridge between Node projects and the package managers they are intended to be used with during development.
-In practical terms, **Corepack will let you use Yarn and pnpm without having to install them** - just like what currently happens with npm, which is shipped by Node by default.
+Corepack is a zero-runtime-dependency Node.js script that acts as a bridge between Node.js projects and the package managers they are intended to be used with during development.
+In practical terms, **Corepack will let you use Yarn and pnpm without having to install them** - just like what currently happens with npm, which is shipped by Node.js by default.

 **Important:** At the moment, Corepack only covers Yarn and pnpm.
 Given that we have little control on the npm project, we prefer to focus on the Yarn and pnpm use cases.
 As a result, Corepack doesn't have any effect at all on the way you use npm.